dfinity/portal/docs/tutorials/developer-journey/level-0/02-ic-terms.md

 - **Controller:** A controller on the IC refers to the controller of an individual canister.
 A controller can be a person, organization (such as a DAO), or another canister that has administrative rights over a canister.
 Controllers are identified by their principal.
 Controllers are capable of functions such as upgrading the canister or deleting the canister.

+- **Identity:** In regards to canisters, an identity is a principal value used for access control of canisters.
+Identities can be set as controllers of canisters and can have cycles wallets associated with them.

 - **Query:** A query is a method used to execute operations on a canister.
 Queries are performed synchronously and are made to any node that hosts the canister.
 Consensus is not required to verify the result of the query.

 - **State change:** A state change refers to the result of any operation, function call, or transaction that changes the information stored within a canister.
 A simple example would be a function that makes an update call that removes a value from a list.
 The result of this function is a change to the canister's state.

 - **System canister:** System canisters are pre-installed canisters that perform specific tasks that are used to help maintain the Internet Computer.

+- **Wallet:** In regards to canisters, a wallet refers to the cycles wallet for a canister.
+The cycles wallet contains the cycles used to pay for the canister's resource consumption.

 ## Tools and products